carrotdip/UFOs/README.md

 For example:
 ![1](https://github.com/carrotdip/UFOs/blob/main/Screen%20Shot%202022-01-15%20at%205.22.57%20PM.png)\
 ![2](https://github.com/carrotdip/UFOs/blob/main/Screen%20Shot%202022-01-15%20at%205.23.05%20PM.png)
-The webpage does not appear professional or completed due to these small errors.
+The webpage does not appear professional or completed due to these small errors.\
+The sources for each of these UFO sightings are not displayed.
+In order for the webpage to appear more credible and prominent, I would supply that information somewhere.
 I would recommend fixing these drawbacks in order to further advance this webpage and make it ready to be deployed.